401-advanced-javascript-bmj/lab-12-auth-server/REPORT.md

 _If someone were to download your repo (above), what steps do they need to take to run the application_

+- Create a new app on https://developer.wordpress.com/ (a WordPress is required)
-- .env (see readme for specific variables and definitions)
+- Configure .env (see readme for specific variables and definitions)
 - Start MongoDB
 - `npm install && npm start` on both the front-end and the back-end repos